Notes on the Geography of New Zealand: Napier

 Thorp sold shoes here until the early 1990s.
 Then the store became a coffee house and then a pizzeria and then....

-The 1932 Scinde Building is another reference to Napier's India and originally was a Masonic Temple.
+The 1932 Scinde Building, originally a Masonic temple, is another reference to Napier's India.

 Amazing what a difference a good paint job can do.
 This is the modest but neat Concord House, 1934.